jacob-long/jtools/paper.md

 bar charts of single points with error bars as well.
 Finally, `jtools` features the function `plot_coefs()` that allows users to plot regression coefficients with confidence intervals for one or more models.
-This is particularly useful for comparing nested/related model specifications.
-Plots are generated with `ggplot2` — allowing knowledgeable users to further customize the appearance — but do not require the user to know how to use `ggplot2`.
+This is particularly useful for comparing nested/related model specifications [@kastellec2007].
+Plots are generated with
+`ggplot2` — allowing knowledgeable users to further customize the appearance — but do not require the user to know how to use `ggplot2`.